Kingxukai/linux/Documentation/leds/leds-lp55xx.rst

 * lp55xx_led
     control multi output LED channels such as led current, channel index.
 * lp55xx_chip
-    general chip control such like the I2C and platform data.
+    general chip control such like the woke I2C and platform data.

 For example, LP5521 has maximum 3 LED channels.
 LP5523/55231 has 9 output channels::